 This course will concentrate on the structure of proteins at the atomic level.
 It will include an introduction to methods of structure determination, to databases of structural information, and to publicly available visualization software.
 These tools will be used to study some class of specific structures, (such as membrane, nucleic acid binding, regulatory, structural, or metabolic proteins).
 These proteins will provide the framework for discussion of such concepts as domains, motifs, molecular motion, structural homology, etc., as well as addressing how specific biological problems are solved at the atomic level.
 Four classroom hours per week plus one hour discussion .

 Requisite: Biology 19 and Chemistry 12; Chemistry 21 would be helpful but is not required.
 Limited to 20 students.
 Fall semester.
-Professor Williamson.2014-15: Not offered
+Professor Williamson.2016-17: Offered in Spring 2017

 Shaped by millions of years of natural and sexual selection, animals have evolved myriad abilities to respond to their biotic and abiotic environment.
 This course examines animal behavior from both a mechanistic and a functional perspective.
 Drawing upon examples from a diverse range of taxa, we will discuss topics such as sensory ecology, behavioral genetics, behavioral endocrinology, behavioral ecology and sociobiology.
 Three classroom hours and four laboratory hours per week; the laboratory projects will require additional time outside of class hours.